Steps for cleaning your vintage costume jewelry followed with Resources

 If the above does not get your item clean enough- I use the non-acetone nail polish remover.
 Make sure it is the non-acetone.
 You can use this on lucite however, do not use this on any celluloid, though.
 It will disintegrate the celluloid.
 I use a cloth or q-tip with a bit on it and rub.
 Again, do not soak the item- use a q-tip.
 And be careful around any enamels and any backings of rhinestones.

-Simichrome is perfect for polishing plastics as well as testing for Bakelite.
-This set-up includes the polishing cloth, too:
+Simichrome is perfect for polishing and cleaning plastics and ideal for testing Bakelite.

 Some other sites to check out: